 Every month you’re not just paying for internet access from Comcast/Infinity but also for a “Internet/Voice Equipment Rental” fee for the modem they so kindly gave you.
 While the amount of the fee varies depending on the Internet Service Provider (ISP) when it comes to Comcast/Infinity this fee is $13.
 That means every month you’re throwing $13 away (or $156 every year).
 Something you could’ve avoided if you had just went and bought your own modem in the first place!

 To add insult to injury this fee continues to increase over the years.
 There’s a reason for this and it’s purely financial.
 Every quarter of the year, Comcast makes around $275 million and $300 million just from modem rental fees!
 Increase rental fees and you increase pure profit.
 You can avoid this racket by just purchasing your own modem that’s compatible and approved to work with Comcast/Infinity network.
+Below you can find a complete list of Comcast Xfinity approved and compatible modems.

 Below is a table of every Comcast/Xfinity approved and compatible modems out there.